ranranrunforit/ranranrunforit.github.io/_pages/about.md

 >"I believe there’s a tradeoff between looking smart and being right."

->"I love working with people who are iterating quickly, making mistakes, learning from those mistakes, and trying again and again."
+>"I love working with people who are iterating quickly, making mistakes, learning from those mistakes, and trying again and again.

->"I resonate with people who are trying and failing.
+>I resonate with people who are trying and failing.
 >Failure and willingness to look stupid—these are essential ingredients in people."

 I love learning new things, therefore I had worked on large set of fields.
 I love creating new things and find solutions to real life problems.
 I am passionate to solve problems using novel ideas and iterate quickly on my ideas to optimize it for scalability.